-The following is a brief description of f the acoustic termir nology used in this report.
-Sound power level The total sound e mitted by a source Sound pressure level The amount of so und at a specified point Decibel [dB] The measurement t unit of sound A Weighted decibels [dB(A]) represent how he frequencies in the ear is most sensi which the human is a frequency filter applied to measured noise levels to umans hear sounds.
-The A-weighting filter emphasises speech range (between 1kHz and 4 kHz) which the human tive to, and places less emphasis on low frequencies at ear is not so sensitive.
-When an overall sound level is A- ressed in units of dB(A).
-Decibel scale of the response of level corresponds sound pressure is logarithmic in order to produce a better representation of the human ear.
-A 3 dB increase in the sound pressure to a doubling in the sound energy.
-A 10 dB increase in the level corresponds to a perceived doubling in volume. wel levels of common sounds are as follows: 0dB(A) Threshold of human hearing 30dB(A) A quiet country park 40dB(A) Whisper in a library 50dB(A) 70dB(A) Open office space 80dB(A) Inside a car on a freeway Outboard motor 90dB(A) Heavy truck pass-by 100dB(A) Jackhammer/Subway train 110 dB(A) Rock Concert 115dB(A) Limit of sound permitted in industry 120dB(A) 747 take off at 250 metres Frequency [f] corresponds to th te of the cycle measured in Hertz (Hz).
-The frequency le pitch of the sound.
-A high frequency corresponds to a d and a low frequency to a low pitched sound.
-Ambient sound The all-encompas near and far. sing sound at a point composed of sound from all sources Equivalent continuous sound level [L {eg}] nd level which, when occurring over the same period of t in the receiver experiencing the same amount of sound Reverberation f sound in a space after the source of that sound has been erberation time is the time taken for a reverberant sound by 60 dB) Air-borne sound The sound emitte speech, television d directly from a source into the surrounding air, such as or music Impact sound The sound emitted and slamming cup d from force of one object hitting another such as footfalls booards.
-Air-borne sound isolation The reduction of a airborne sound between two rooms.
-Sound Reduction Index [R] (Sound Transmission Loss) The ratio the sour partition. nd incident on a partition to the sound transmitted by the Weighted sound reduction index [R w] presentation of the air-borne sound insulation of a partition R values for each frequency measured in a laboratory Level difference [D] The difference in sound pressure level between two rooms.
+The following is a brief description of the acoustic termir nology used in this report.
+Sound power level The total sound emitted by a source Sound pressure level The amount of sound at a specified point Decibel [dB] The measurement unit of sound A Weighted decibels [dB(A]) The A weighting is a frequency filter applied to measured noise levels to represent how humans hear sounds.
+The A-weighting filter emphasises frequencies in the speech range (between 1kHz and 4 kHz) which the human ear is most sensitive to, and places less emphasis on low frequencies at which the human ear is not so sensitive.
+When an overall sound level is A-weighted it is expressed in units of dB(A).
+Decibel scale The decibel scale is logarithmic in order to produce a better representation of the response of the human ear.
+A 3 dB increase in the sound pressure level corresponds to a doubling in the sound energy.
+A 10 dB increase in the sound pressure level corresponds to a perceived doubling in volume.
+Examples of decibel levels of common sounds are as follows: 0dB(A) Threshold of human hearing 30dB(A) A quiet country park 40dB(A) Whisper in a library 50dB(A) 70dB(A) Open office space Inside a car on a freeway 80dB(A) Outboard motor 90dB(A) Heavy truck pass-by 100dB(A) Jackhammer/Subway train 110 dB(A) Rock Concert 115dB(A) Limit of sound permitted in industry 120dB(A) 747 take off at 250 metres Frequency [f] The repetition rate of the cycle measured in Hertz (Hz).
+The frequency corresponds to the pitch of the sound.
+A high frequency corresponds to a high pitched sound and a low frequency to a low pitched sound.
+Ambient sound The all-encompassing sound at a point composed of sound from all sources near and far.
+Equivalent continuous sound level [L {eg}] The constant sound level which, when occurring over the same period of time, would result in the receiver experiencing the same amount of sound energy.
+Reverberation The persistence of sound in a space after the source of that sound has been stopped (the reverberation time is the time taken for a reverberant sound field to decrease by 60 dB) Air-borne sound The sound emitted directly from a source into the surrounding air, such as speech, television or music Impact sound The sound emitted from force of one object hitting another such as footfalls and slamming cupboards.
+Air-borne sound isolation The reduction of airborne sound between two rooms.
+Sound Reduction Index [R] (Sound Transmission Loss) The ratio the sound incident on a partition to the sound transmitted by the partition.
+Weighted sound reduction index [R w] A single figure representation of the air-borne sound insulation of a partition based upon the R values for each frequency measured in a laboratory environment.
+Level difference [D] The difference in sound pressure level between two rooms.